uthayasandeep/BloodBank/README.md

 # BloodBank
-This Repository For Blood Donors Add,Update and search using HTML and php
+This Repository For Blood Donors Add,Update and search.Created using HTML,php and JS